Joey305/jari-showcase/README.md

 # JARI — Linker-Driven Drug Design (Showcase)

-**JARI** (Joint Alignment & Relevance Indexing) is a script-based toolkit for prioritizing PROTAC linker candidates based on clustering and pose evaluation.
+**JARI** (Joey's Analysis of Rational Interlinkers) is a script-based toolkit for prioritizing PROTAC linker candidates based on clustering and pose evaluation.
 Inspired by PRosettaC’s original approach, JARI enables a **linker-first** strategy where conformers are clustered and scored based on their ability to reproduce high-quality ternary docking outputs.

 🧪 This is a public showcase repo (documentation + figures only).
 Source code and core algorithms are not exposed here.